 Primary Caregiver Benefit:

-Any full-time regular faculty member who becomes either a birth or adoptive parent and who is the primary caregiver may receive either: (a) a two-course reduction (equivalent of one term); or (b) a one-course reduction in each of two terms, at full pay, to be taken within one year of birth or adoption of a child.
+Any full-time tenured, tenure-track, PEAR, or continuing faculty member who becomes either a birth or adoptive parent and who is the primary caregiver may receive either: (a) a two-course reduction (equivalent of one term); or (b) a one-course reduction in each of two terms, at full pay, to be taken within one year of birth or adoption of a child.
 Course releases may be scheduled flexibly and should be in consultation with departments and the dean of the college.
 Faculty on paid leave will normally be relieved of non-teaching duties.
 It is anticipated that a portion of these primary caregiver leaves will be replaced, in consultation with departments and the dean of the college.

 Secondary Caregiver Benefit: